 British Values at Ravensthorpe Primary School

-As directed under new guidance, September 2014, we at Ravensthorpe Primary School take opportunities to actively promote British Values, defined by the government as the following:
+At Ravensthorpe Primary School we actively promote British Values, which are defined by the government as the following:

 - The rule of law